wp-plugins/fcchat/readme.txt

 = 3.4.0.0 =
 Version 3.4 features an updated look for the toolbar.
 The toolbar now supports one touch conversation switching and conversation filtering.
 A bug which was causing the toolbar dialogs to close unexpectedly in mobile browsers was fixed.
 A bug causing incorrect placement of toolbar dialogs on ios6 was fixed.
 A bug causing the improper rendering of dialog windows on webkit based browsers was fixed.
 A bug causing the malfunction of the in bold, italic, and underline buttons in the user dialog box was fixed.

+= 3.4.1.0 =
+Version 3.4.1 adds better integration for mobile browsers, with 2 new mobile layouts.
+In addition, a full width banner toolbar is now available.

 == Upgrade Notice ==